This article originally appeared on VICE US.

 Looking Horse says climate justice and Indigenous rights are deeply connected.
 “When we have rights to care for the land, the land thrives.
 With capitalism, the land is seen just as a money maker and a resource and not as a source of life.
 This is why Indigenous rights matter.”

 Aryaana Khan, 18, New York City

 When Aryaana Khan moved with her family from Bangladesh to New York City, she thought she was escaping the kind of intense storms that closed schools in her home country.
 Then Hurricane Sandy happened, and she was immediately pulled into climate activism in her new home.
 “I started working on a bill that would mandate climate change education in NYC,” she said.
 “It didn’t get passed, but after that experience I felt empowered to take action.”

 Though she’s lived through the kinds of lethal storms described in scientific models on two continents, Khan says she wants to amplify the voices that don’t get to negotiate with global leaders.
-“Youth of color and people living in front-line communities are being left out of the climate narrative.
-We are then tokenized for our stories and traumas about climate change but we don’t get a seat at the table for making policy decisions,” she said.
-“We need to elevate voices from people in the front-line communities and youth who have been organizing for years.”
+“Youth of colour and people living in front-line communities are being left out of the climate narrative.
+We are then tokenised for our stories and traumas about climate change but we don’t get a seat at the table for making policy decisions,” she said.
+“We need to elevate voices from people in the front-line communities and youth who have been organising for years.”

 Feliquan Charlemagne, 17, Ocala, Florida

 Feliquan Charlemagne was born on St. Thomas, a small island in the Caribbean that has been rocked by the climate crisis, whether through hurricanes or rising tides.
 “My parents told me once that during a hurricane, they literally were holding the roof down of our home so it wouldn’t fly away,” he said.
 “I was displaced from the Caribbean; the fossil fuel industry took my home away from me.
 Not only do the economic impacts linger but so does the trauma.”